Property Insurance

 • Fourth, the income-generating capacity of the individual gets substantially impacted, as the assets used to generate income are impaired.
 So, entrepreneurs have to cover regular expenses from whatever savings they have.
 Finally, businesses have to usually borrow money to reinstate their damaged assets.
 Such loans are taken at distress interest rates, thus leaving a dent in the business income for several years.

 Thankfully, insurers price the low probability of these incidents into the insurance premium.
 The cost of covering all the above risks for a regular shop is less than 0.1% of the value of the assets.
 So, over 100 years, you don’t even pay 10% of the value of the asset as premium.
 Such premiums also need to be paid only annually.
 The recurring cost relative to the sum assured at risk is negligible.
-Another way to rationalize the cost would be to compare it with the annual bank interest cost or electricity bill of the premises.
+Another way to rationalize the cost would be to compare it with the annual bank interest cost or the electricity bill of the premises.
 The insurance cost is likely to be less than both.

 The small business fire insurance is now covered by two dedicated products i.e., Bharat Sookshma Udyam Suraksha, which covers businesses with total assets of up to 5 crore, and Bharat Laghu Udyam Suraksha, which covers businesses with total assets valued between 5 and 50 crore.
 Some of the built-in coverages of these plans are very policyholder-friendly.
 One of these covers is the ‘waiver of under-insurance’ clause of up to 15%.
 Often, businesses miss out adding some assets in the policy.
 This used to cause deductions at the time of claim settlement.
 Thankfully, with this clause, there would be no deduction for up to 15% of under-insurance.
 Through products like the above, the regulator is pushing for reforms to make insurance more accessible.